4 New Job Search Tools to Check Out in 2012

 The year 2012 seems to be the year of innovation around the job search.
 They say great inventions come when people find a better way to solve a problem.
 Others say laziness is the mother of all invention.
 But I say that great innovations happen when millions of Americans are out of work and finding a job sucks.

-So in honor of America’s comeback, here are four of my favorite innovations so far this year.
+So in honor of America’s comeback, here are four of my favorite innovations in the job market so far this year.

 The average Facebook user has 250 friends.
 Some of the top networkers have close to 800 friends.
 Additionally, if you are really using LinkedIn well, you should have at least 500 connections.
 Next, imagine that each of these connections knows three more people.
 Finally, the sum total of that entire network has relationships at three or more organizations with people doing all kinds of jobs.